ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 _A quick note:
 I did not just search for the string of a refactoring, but the actual **page number** string that it appears on.
 This was to avoid references to the refactoring that occurs in its own chapter.
 For example, if I were to search for "Extract Function" then I would get all of the references including those it own section, potentially skewing the data!
 I don’t want to include those.
 What I noticed is that Martin references the refactoring plus it’s page number (e.g. "(106)") when one refactoring refers to another.
 Based on this, all of my searches are based on the page number of the refactoring._

 Once I found the information, I needed to double check a few of my results.
 To do this, yep you guessed it, I manually counted a few (whew!).
 I also used my IDE to search on the text file generated from PDF.js to see if my logic was correct.
+Plus I wrote a few tests!

 Next, I needed to create the data structure needed for chart.js.
 With that I could being plotting my data.